Lydia2010/TV-app/README.md

 TV-App

+This project uses Angular version 7, type script

 Purpose

-An app built in Angular that allows the user to search for a show, select a show, and see the episode list sorted by seasons.
+An app built in Angular that allows the user to search for a show, select a show, and see the episodes list sorted by seasons.
 This project use MVC model.

+API

+TV Maze

+Style

+Angular Material

 How to build an App: